Exercise your dog regularly to keep them happy and healthy

 Dog walks with a difference

 A gentle stroll through the park might not be enough for some dogs, especially for large breeds that need a more energetic workout.
 So take the ball, take the Frisbee; or even pick up a stick along the way.
 Or to get their heart really pounding, take your dog on a run or let them run alongside your bicycle.
 Be sure to keep an eye on your dog and slow down if they show signs of fatigue.
+Give your dog an Animo activity and behavior monitor so that you can keep track of how much exercise your dog is getting and set daily activity goals.

 Access to the garden